 Again, from a Dark Reading article, Microsoft Studies 10 Years of Malware and Threats.
 Microsoft, in celebration of the 10-year anniversary of the launch of its Trustworthy Computing Initiative, published a special edition of its Security Intelligence Report.
-They looked at the past 10 years and how the threat landscape has evolved.
+They looked at the past 10 years and how the cyber threat landscape has evolved.

 Trends – The near disappearance of worms and the continued surge in socially engineered malware threats and Trojans.
-As software gets less buggy, it raises the bar for attackers.
+As software gets less buggy, it raises the bar for cyber attackers.
 This is why we’re seeing the jump in social engineering attacks that lure users into opening infected attachments or clicking on malicious links that spread Trojans.
 They stated that social engineering is probably a mainstay now.

 The report looked at the “cleanest” countries malware infection-wise.
 Finland had the lowest rate of infected machines in 2011, with just over 1 infected machine per 1,000 machines.
 Japan had just over 2 per 1,000 machines, followed by Norway, Switzerland, and Australia, all of which had fewer than 4.
 Turkey (57), Korea (20), Brazil (just under 20), Taiwan (more than 15), and Spain (just over 10) didn’t do so well.